 Donated marketable securities, equipment, and other noncash donations are recorded as contributions at their estimated fair values at the date of donation, if an objective basis is available to measure the value of such items.
 The Foundation pays for most services requiring specific expertise.
 However, if such services or assets are donated and the value is ascertainable, the fair value is reflected in the financial statements as revenue and expense.
-The Foundation recorded \$1,365,183 of in-kind contributions for airline flights, hotel accommodations and toys during the year ended August 31, 2016.
-The Foundation also recorded \$1,854,167 of in-kind contributions for public service announcements during the year ended August 31, 2016.
-The Foundation received 89% of its in-kind contributions from two donors during the year ended August 31, 2016.
+The Foundation recorded \$2,257,178 and \$1,365,183 of in-kind contributions for airline flights, hotel accommodations, and toys during the years ended August 31, 2017 and 2016, respectively.
+The Foundation also recorded \$1,062,400 and \$1,854,167 of in-kind contributions for public service announcements during the years ended August 31, 2017 and 2016, respectively.
+The Foundation received 85% and 89% of its in-kind contributions from three and two donors during the years ended August 31, 2017 and 2016, respectively.